IAIA Together Apart

 ...

-Learn more and stream the event at www.iaia.edu/event/2023-iaia-mfacw-hooding-ceremony, link in bio.
+Read the full story at www.iaia.edu/special-screening-of-marvels-echo-for-iaia-students-during-native-american-heritage-month, link in bio.

 Photograph by Jason S. Ordaz, Institute of American Indian Arts